ActuallyAdequate/Chimaera/core/rules/injury.md

 > When Mutating with Mutagenic Cells you can rearrange the order of the Body Parts so that injured Body Parts don't disable an entire limb.

 >[INFO] Defeat
-> If a Creature has no Body Parts left when taking an Injury they instead become Defeated.
-This means they are unable to deal Injuries until they get a new Body Part by Activating their Mutagenic Cells.
+> If a Creature has no Body Parts left after taking an Injury they become Defeated.
+This means they are unable to participate in the turn order until they are given a new Body Part and Activate their Mutagenic Cells.

 ### Dealing an Injury